 If you’re taking Lexapro, it’s important to know how long it may stay in your system.
 Lexapro is the brand name of the drug escitalopram, an antidepressant that requires a doctor’s prescription.
+It’s in the same drug class as citalopram (brand name: Celexa).
 Your body can continue to metabolize Lexapro for up to six days after the last time you take it.
-Factors such as age, weight and liver function can influence how long the medication stays in your system.
+Factors such as age, weight, and liver function can influence how long the medication stays in your system.

 Everyone’s body is different, so the amount of time will vary from person to person.
 However, even large doses of Lexapro will be gone from the body within one to two weeks.
 Your doctor can help you figure out exactly how long Lexapro will remain in your system based on your personal medical history.